joekarasek/langan/README.md

-# Dr. Piccolo for Tyson Steele
+# Dr. Langan for Tyson Steele

 ## Description
 A website for a dentist.
 See template documentation for further information